-Kinship Greater Twin Cities (KGTC) invites individuals, couples and families into mentoring relationships with boys and girls ages 5-18.
+Kinship Greater Twin Cities (KGTC), a program of Greater Minneapolis Community Connections (formerly Greater Minneapolis Council of Churches), invites individuals, couples and families into mentoring relationships with boys and girls ages 5-18.
 Mentors and mentees are carefully matched based on common interests, aspirations and, when desired, faith connections.
 Focused on building lasting friendships through fun activities and quality time, the mentoring program creates sustained, supportive connections capable of giving kids the life skills they need to succeed.

 Kinship's mentoring model requires mentors to spend 2-4 hours per week with their mentee and are encouraged to participate in community events and activities centered around the child's interests.
 Discovering new experiences together is also encouraged, opening the door for academic, social, and emotional growth.
 Life skills and work preparedness are also essential to our mentoring model, as well as optimism for the future and healthy living.